oren/oren.github.io/articles/gratitude/README.md

 # Gratitude

 ## 1. What is this page?
 Gratitede is a Mechanism to increase your satisfaction and happiness.
-It's a summary of a [10 min video](https://www.youtube.com/watch?v=WPPPFqsECz0).
+This page is a summary of a [10 min video](https://www.youtube.com/watch?v=WPPPFqsECz0).

 ## 2. Details of the mechanism
 1. **What is gratitude?** character trait, feeling, virtue, and a behavior.